neos/flow-development-collection/Neos.RedirectHandler/Documentation/References/Command.rst

 After a successful import a report will be shown.
 While `++` marks newly created redirects, `~~` marks already existing redirect source paths along with the used status code and ``source``.

-.. note:: `redirection:import` will not delete pre-existing redirects.
-To do this run ``./flow redirection:removeall`` before the import.
+.. note:: `redirect:import` will not delete pre-existing redirects.
+To do this run ``./flow redirect:removeall`` before the import.
 **WARNING**: This will also delete all automatically generated redirects.